benmvp/react-workshop/src/react/05-form-submit/README.md

 )
 ```

-We set the `searchQuery` state variable whenever the form submits, which we can trigger by pressing ENTER within the search query field.
 Use the Developer Tools to see how the `inputValue` & `searchQuery` state variables update at different times.

 > NOTE: We need to make sure to call `e.preventDefault()` in the handler, otherwise the browser will try to do a server-side form submission.